bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Having trouble with Hugo?

-When you encounter problems with Hugo and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) can probably support you.
+When you encounter problems with Hugo and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) will support you.
 Please search the forum archive, because most likely your problem has already been solved.
-Before you start a new topic, please read the guidelines _How to Request Help_ at the top of the site first.
+And before you start a new topic, please read the guidelines **How to Request Help** at the top of the site first.

 [hugodoc]: https://gohugo.io/documentation